 - Artists are expected to keep their areas neat and tidy; when you are finished, you are expected to clean up any trash, scraps, or other mess.
 Anyone found leaving an excessive mess will be addressed.

 - ALL items must be removed from an artist’s space by drawing the next day so that the hotel may clean the space.
 This includes racks and other equipment.
+Storing of said items under tables overnight is not allowed and any items found will be sent to lost and found.

 - You may not expand into your neighbor’s space without their explicit permission.